Craniocervical ligament injuries: Focus on the alar ligament

 “There is contradictory evidence regarding the relative contribution of the key stabilizing ligaments of the occipitoatlantal joint.”
 Because cadaveric studies are limited by the nature and the number of injury scenarios that can be tested to identify occipitoatlantal stabilizing ligaments they developed a computer model to analyze five subject-specific craniocervical junction models to investigate the biomechanics of the occipitoatlantal joint and identify the ligamentous structures essential for stability.

-The scenarios they created included: Isolated ligamentous injury of either decreasing the stiffness of the occipitoatlantal capsular ligaments (the ligaments of the facet joint at the back of the spine) or completely removing the transverse ligament, tectorial membrane, or alar ligaments.
+The scenarios they created included: Isolated ligamentous injury of either decreasing the stiffness of the occipitoatlantal capsular ligaments (the ligaments of the facet joints at the back of the spine) or completely removing the transverse ligament, tectorial membrane, or alar ligaments.
 Combination scenarios were also evaluated.

 Simply, what they tested for was how much instability would there be if the transverse ligament(s) was removed, how much instability there would be if the alar ligament(s) were removed.
 How much instability would there be if the occipitoatlantal capsular ligaments were “loosened.”
 Finally, how much instability would there be in combination with these simulations?
 Here are their results.